-- All administrators, school nurses, and school counselors in the District serving students in grades 7 through 12 shall receive this policy and shall attend protocol training during the first year of assignment as an administrator, school nurse or school counselor, and at least once in every 3-year period thereafter pursuant to 14 Del.
+- All administrators and school staff in the District serving students in grades 7 through 12 shall receive this policy and shall attend protocol training during the first year of assignment as an administrator or school staff member at least once in every 3-year period thereafter pursuant to 14 Del.
 C. § 4166.
 The training materials and trainings shall be developed and provided by the Delaware Domestic Violence Coordinating Council.
 Any in-service training required by this section shall be provided within the contracted school year as provided in 14 Del.
-C. § 1305(e). - 2.
-The District shall ensure existing health standard programming related to comprehensive healthy relationships, based on the Health Standards adopted by the Delaware Department of Education as approved by the State Board of Education, is provided in health education programs or related classes.
+C. § 1305(e). - The District shall ensure existing health standard programming related to comprehensive healthy relationships, based on the Health Standards adopted by the Delaware Department of Education as approved by the State Board of Education, is provided in health education programs or related classes.